NxFerrara/tank-wars/README.md

 3. Run using either:
    - Maven: `mvn javafx:run`
    - IDE: Use provided launch configuration (You can just run the Main.java file with the "Run" button)
+4. To test multiplayer, open two instances of the game and connect by typing localhost in the join game field.

 ### Troubleshooting
 - Ensure Maven is properly installed